Ski the Pyrenees

 6. The gastronomic experience is spectacular with pintxos, tapas, jamon iberico and cote de boeuf (bone-in ribeye) grilled on an open fire featuring heavily.

-8. Great choice of hotels - from “luxy” five-star properties in Baqueira itself to charming boutique hotel on cobbled streets in one of the historical villages of the Val d’Aran.
+8. Great choice of hotels - from “luxury” five-star properties in Baqueira itself to a charming boutique hotel on cobbled streets in one of the historical villages of the Val d’Aran.

-9. Easy access from almost anywhere in Europe –fly to Toulouse in France (the closest airport, 2 hours away) or Barcelona from most major cities in Europe meaning you can fly out on in the afternoon and arrive for dinner and ski all morning before leaving to go home.
+9. Easy access from almost anywhere in Europe – fly to Toulouse in France (the closest airport, 2 hours away) or Barcelona from most major cities in Europe, meaning you can fly out in the afternoon and arrive for dinner and ski all morning before leaving to go home.

 10. Flexibility - the programme does not operate with fixed dates like most heliskiing so you can choose dates and durations that suit you, as well as mixing up your heli days with freeride and touring days.